I am an artist. It says so on my T-shirt.

 As an artist, I have finally earned the right to start sentences with, “As an artist, . . .”

-Oh yeah, and these kids are instructed, guided, and mentored by world-class, professional musicians and educators.
+And they were instructed, guided, and mentored by world-class, professional musicians and educators.
 The kind you pay to hear perform.
 The kind that are on Spotify playlists.
 The kind that you name drop when you are being insufferable at cocktail parties.

 I am available for cocktail parties.